RezaTeimoury/ar-cfmigrate/README.md

 # ar-cfmigrate
 CloudFlare to ArvanCloud CDN Migration Tool

+* It have UI (with bootstrap) for simple handle the requests

 # Brief
 A tool to migrate a Domain(DNS-CDN-...) configs from Cloudflare panel to Arvancloud (as much as possible)